cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-tracing                              Enable tracing while determining policy (debugging) --envoy-log string                            Path to a separate Envoy log file, if any --fixed-identity-mapping map                  Key-value for the fixed identity mapping which allows to use reserved label for fixed identities (default map[])
-      --ipv4-cluster-cidr-mask-size int             Mask size for the cluster wide CIDR (default 8) --ipv4-node string                            IPv4 address of node (default "auto") --ipv4-range string                           Per-node IPv4 endpoint prefix, e.g. 10.16.0.0/16 (default "auto")
+      --fqdn-proxy-port int                         Global port on which the in-agent DNS proxy should listen (default 8053) --ipv4-cluster-cidr-mask-size int             Mask size for the cluster wide CIDR (default 8) --ipv4-node string                            IPv4 address of node (default "auto") --ipv4-range string                           Per-node IPv4 endpoint prefix, e.g. 10.16.0.0/16 (default "auto")